 If you’re looking for a delicious new way to use fresh kumquats, this homemade kumquat honey butter is a must-try.
 It’s sweet, slightly tangy, and brings a citrus flavor that’s perfect on toast, muffins, or even warm gluten-free biscuits.
 If you love delicious spreads, this citrus honey butter is the best.

 Have you tried a kumquat?
 It is a tiny orange that has a softer rind.
 You eat the whole thing, rind and all.
-Occasionally, there is a seed; you can eat or spit them out.
+Occasionally, there is a seed; you can eat it or spit it out.
 I truly feel kumquats are underused in the baking world, and I am excited to share this recipe as a great introduction to enjoying kumquats.

 I picked up a big bag of kumquats from the farmer’s market and wanted something simple yet special-this butter was such a delicious surprise.
 It’s an easy kumquat recipe that only takes a few ingredients, and it’s a great way to add a pop of sunshine to your breakfast or brunch.